BrittanyFarrell/DSA-Big-O/README.md

     }
     return result;
 }

+Answer: The function takes in an array of numbers calculates their new values before pushing them to a new array.
+The complexity is O(n)
+Explanation: The function uses a for loop with idx increasing by an increment of 1.
+That means that every item in the variable num will be called and the running time will increase or decrease in proportion to the variable's length.

 8. An efficient search
 In this example, we return to the problem of searching using a more sophisticated approach than in naive search, above.
 Assume that the input array is always sorted.
 What is the Big O of the following algorithm?
 Explain your answer